 If you think that it is a good idea to apply this just to be on the safe side, don’t.
 The granite that you have purchased might not even need the sealer.
 Above, we discussed some of the ways that you can tell whether this is the case.
 You don’t want to be in a situation where the granite is not able to absorb the sealer that you are putting on it.
 If this happens, then you are going to have to strip and possibly resurface the entire thing.
 This is a mess you don’t need.
 You won’t be able to just leave it because it will pool on top and create a big horrible mess.

 All granite is going to need sealing at some point due to it being a porous stone.
 This is a particular necessity on patios where a granite patio sealer will always help.
 But, some colours of granite only have small pores.
 This means liquid can’t dissolve very well.
 Even if it does, stains are unlikely due to the amount of time that it takes to absorb.

 How Often To Seal Your Granite

 There are four main factors that you are going to have to consider if you want to seal your granite.
-It might not be the simple one off task you think it is.
+It might not be the simple one-off task you think it is.
 This is why you need to put a lot of thought in before you do this.
 You may also need to apply a granite patio sealer more frequently than a granite worktop sealer.